Authored by the expert who managed and guided the team behind the Australia Property Pack

 Can I legally rent out property on my visa in Canberra right now?

-You do not need to live in Australia to rent out your Canberra property, and many foreign owners manage their investments remotely through local property managers, which is common in Canberra's apartment-heavy rental market.
+You do not need to live in Australia to rent out a Canberra property, and many foreign owners use a licensed property manager to handle tenants, repairs and inspections.

 We cover everything there is to know about buying and renting out in Canberra here.